Kuchkabal: Commons

 The commoners, who 'made up the vast majority of the population,' were 'the free workers [...], including the artisans, fishermen, and small farmers and merchants generally.'
 The commons seem to have been further subdivided into upper, middle, and lower 'fringes,' the former consisting of wealthier commoners, the middle fringe of poorer commoners, and the lower fringe of serfs.
 Commoners, particularly wealthier ones, are thought to have enjoyed some, albeit limited, esteem and agency.
-For instance, at least in some kuchkabalo'ob, they are thought to have held non-noble titles.
-Furthermore, at least in some kuchkabalo'ob, they are thought to have enjoyed pre-eminence in official tables of precedence, and their relatives are thought to have been eligible for the civil service via a standardised exam.
+For instance, at least in some provinces, they are thought to have held non-noble titles.
+Furthermore, at least in some provinces, they are thought to have enjoyed pre-eminence in official tables of precedence, and their relatives are thought to have been eligible for the civil service via a standardised exam.

 Slaves

-The slaves 'most of [whom belonged] to the nobles or wealthy commoners,' were men, women, and children of the commons of settlements outside the kuchkabal who had been captured during battle.
+The slaves 'most of [whom belonged] to the nobles or wealthy commoners,' were men, women, and children of the commons of settlements outside the province who had been captured in battle.
 Indeed, it is thought that one of the principal motivations for war 'was the desire to capture slaves.'
-Slaves were traded within and between kuchkabalo'ob, as 'a large slave traffic existed.'
+Slaves were traded within and between provinces, as 'a large slave traffic existed.'
 Male slaves were typically employed for heavy manual labour in agriculture, fisheries, construction, and trade, while female slaves were typically employed in domestic service.
 They are thought to have been 'subjected to severity and harshness, and frequently sacrified at [...] religious festivals.'
 For instance, skeletal remains of several sacrificial victims recovered from the Sacred Cenote 'revealed some indications of malnutrition and definite evidence of abuse for a considerable period prior to death.'

 Economy

 Trade

-The kuchkabalo'ob's merchants are commonly thought to have been 'central participants' in the flourishing Mesoamerican maritime and overland commerce, providing both goods and shipping facilities to a trade network stretching from the Aztec Triple Alliance to northern Honduras (at least) or Panama (at most).
+The province's merchants are commonly thought to have been 'central participants' in the flourishing Mesoamerican maritime and overland commerce, providing both goods and shipping facilities to a trade network stretching from the Aztec Triple Alliance to northern Honduras (at least) or Panama (at most).
 The coastal capitals of the Ecab, Chikinchel, Cozumel, and Chetumal provinces are thought to have served as principal trans-shipment hubs for 'immense canoes' loaded with salt, textiles, honey, flint, and feathers for export, or metals, cacao, precious stones, obsidian, and pelts for import.